 Come along to our First Hand Aboriginal workshops and marketsheld on Bare Island, La Perouse, the First Sunday of every month with the next one occurring Sunday April 6 2014, where all the profits go towards Aboriginal programs for youth at risk.

-Or you can immerse yourself in a day of learning in one of our all day workshops which are practically based but include stories and time for real conversations with Aboriginal people.
+Or immerse yourself in a spearmaking or shell-workshop or join our tour guides on a fishing experience with a bush-tucker walk along the way.
+All our workshops are practically based but include stories and time for real conversations with Aboriginal people.

 First Hand Solutions has a new social enterprise offering an authentic Aboriginal tourism experience to the Sydney market while supporting cultural education for young Aboriginal people.
 Its first initiative is a fundraising day on the historic Bare Island at La Perouse on December 1 2013 featuring creative and interactive workshops by recognised Aboriginal artists.
 Launched […]